introvertapp/introvert/README.md

 ## Features

-- Browse shows from your media server
+- Browse shows from your media server or directly from storage location
 - View seasons and episodes
 - Edit intro timestamps per episode
 - Submit intros to [IntroDB](https://introdb.app)